AlmostReliable/almostreliable.github.io/wikis/collection/docs/rlnt-blog/entity-gui-rendering.md

     }

 }
 ```

 :::

-How does this work in action?

-Let's look back at the render implementation in the [Initial Approach section](#initial-approach-code).
-It uses the `BufferSource`
-provided by the `GuiGraphics` to render the entity.
-Because this handles the actual rendering, I needed to keep it.
-However, I can
-recreate the logic and call it with the custom `MeasuringBufferSource` instead.
-After that, I can retrieve the measured data from the
-it and use it for scaling and offsetting.
-Combining that with the rotation, slot centering, and the scaling logic of old SR versions,
-we end up with the following code.
+Recall the [Initial Approach section](#initial-approach-code).
+It uses the `BufferSource` provided by the `GuiGraphics` for rendering.
+I kept that since it's responsible for drawing the entity on the screen but I recreated the logic with the custom `MeasuringBufferSource`, retrieving the data, and using it for scaling and offsetting.
+Combining that with the rotation, slot centering, and the scaling logic of old SR versions, I ended up with the following code.

 ```java:line-numbers
 private static final float CREEPER_HEIGHT = 1.7f;